Gateway to Bryce Canyon National Park, the quintessential town of Panguitch itself is one of the main reasons to visit south-central Utah.

 Years ago, winter isolation was a great obstacle to visit Panguitch.
 Yet this was the time when a group of brave men challenged the severity of Utah’s winter and crossed the mountains in deep snow in 1864.
 The mission went far beyond men’s pride or testing who was stronger.
 A starving community of Panguitch needed food, and so the strongest locals went to the nearby place to get flour.

 The snow was impossible to walk on.
 The men’s feet were constantly trapped in the thick snowy layer.
 To move forward, the Panguitch’s residents were paving their way with the quilts.
-Using one of the covers to stand and walk on, they placed the other in front on the first one.
+Using one of the covers to stand and walk on, they placed the other in front of the first one.
 This walk wasn’t easy, but the community was saved.

 Today, the Quilt Walk Event goes hand in hand with other celebrations, such as chocolate festivals, quilts shows, parades, and heritage fairs.
 In other words, the reasons to visit Panguitch in summer are too many and they are too great.